VUEngine/vuengine.github.io/documentation/user-guide/debugging.md

 #### Initialize everything

-One of the most difficult, and common source of hard to diagnose bugs are uninitialized variables; random crashes or completely strange mutator often are caused by not properly initialized variables.
+One of the most difficult, and common source of hard to diagnose bugs are uninitialized variables; random crashes or completely strange behavior often are caused by not properly initialized variables.
 To aid the detection of such mistakes, set `memoryPools.cleanUp` to `true` in `config/Engine.json` to define the `__MEMORY_POOL_CLEAN_UP` macro.
 This will force the engine to put every memory pool's free block to 0 when the game changes its state, so, if the problem gets solved by defining such macro, the cause is, most likely, an uninitialized variable.

 #### MemoryPool size